 The Scottish Government has embraced an optimistic policy and strategic vision from lessons learnt from the past.
 Their policy shows their clear determination [i] to stop short-term sentencing and [ii] to reduce reoffending rates.
-This will be achieved not only by a range of alternative sentencing options but also by tackling the root causes ('the causes of the causes') of crime; introducing new sentencing guidelines; and addressing the issues associated with the consequences of non-compliance and nonadherence.
+This will be achieved not only by a range of alternative sentencing options but also by tackling the root causes ('the causes of the causes') of crime; introducing new sentencing guidelines; addressing the issues associated with the non-compliance consequences of and adherence.
 Equally of importance is promoting a culture whereby community-based alternatives are viewed as a more acceptable sanction than shortterm custody.